mykelalvis/FT/Traveller/WORKING/Mongoose/Wrath of the Ancients.md

 Research Station Gamma

-TRAVELLER

-OFFSHORE ROCK N (7) The imaginatively named Offshore Rock N protrudes a few meters above the surface at high tide.
+OFFSHORE ROCKN (7) The imaginatively named Offshore Rock N protrudes a few meters above the surface at high tide.
 It marks the eastern end of an underwater ridge which connects to the shore.
 The water here is just two to three meters deep and freezes for much of the year.

-OFFSHORE ROCK S (8) Offshore Rocks S are the midpoint and eastern end of a second underwater ridge.
+OFFSHORE ROCKS (8) Offshore Rocks S are the midpoint and eastern end of a second underwater ridge.

 SHELTERED BASIN (9) Between the offshore rocks and their associated ridges is an area of much deeper water.
 It is sheltered from the surrounding sea to some extent and remains unusually ice-free.
 This is partially due to a heater unit installed at the deepest point – about 50 meters down – which creates a thermal plume in the water that can be easily detected by a starship approaching the port.
 Several species of sea plants and animals have been installed in this artificial habitat as part of an experiment that was abandoned several years ago.
 The micro-ecosystem is no longer monitored, although occasionally samples are collected for routine analysis.